syroon-com/lumen-json-api/README.md

     ]
 ]);
 ```
-This will create the following routes (controller namespaces may vary depending on your application setup):<br>
+This will create the following routes (controller namespaces may vary, depending on your application setup):<br>

 | Action | Method | URI | Controller@Method |
 | ------ | ------ | --- | ---------- |
 | ACTION_CREATE | POST | / | App\Http\Controllers\UsersController@store |